MicrosoftDocs/azure-docs/articles/spring-cloud/how-to-elastic-apm-java-agent-monitor.md

    ![Kibana APM JVM Metrics](media/how-to-elastic-apm-java-agent-monitor/elastic-apm-customer-service-jvm-metrics.png)

-1. Using the inbuilt AI engine in the Elastic solution, you can also enable Anomaly Detection on the Azure Spring Cloud Services and choose an appropriate action  - such as Teams notification, creation of a JIRA issue, a webhook based API call and others.
+1. Using the inbuilt AI engine in the Elastic solution, you can also enable Anomaly Detection on the Azure Spring Cloud Services and choose an appropriate action - such as Teams notification, creation of a JIRA issue, a webhook-based API call, and others.

    ![Kibana APM Machine Learning](media/how-to-elastic-apm-java-agent-monitor/elastic-apm-alert-anomaly.png)